atomist/sdm-pack-aspect/docs/developer.md

 # Developer Guide

-The greatest value of aspects is the potential to develop and combine them in a unique way that addresses the goals of your organization, helping you understand and take control of important aspects of code, configuration and process.
+The greatest value of aspects is the potential to develop and combine them in a unique way to address the goals of your organization, helping you understand and take control of important aspects of code, configuration and process.

 In keeping with the Atomist philosophy of *do it in code*, extensibility is in TypeScript code.